 Shortly after crossing the Nepal/Tibet border which is marked only by a stone pillar, we meet our transport and drive about 130km, via the large trading center of Taklakot, to Manasarovar, the most venerated of Tibet’s many lakes.

 Day 11 : At Manasarovar for day exploration and acclimatize::

-Today will be spent at Manasarovar, allowing our bodies time to acclimatize to the altitude and exploring this fascinating place.
-We will visit the picturesque Chiu Monastery on the north-west shore of the lake with the imposing sight of Mt Kailash in the background.
+Today will be spent at Manasarovar, allowing our bodies time to acclimatize to the altitude and explore this fascinating place.
+We will visit the picturesque Chiu Monastery on the northwest shore of the lake with the imposing sight of Mt Kailash in the background.